-Torches of course always come in handy when camping – but if you have excellent quality lighting and headlamps you’ll only need one or two.
-The probably I find with torches is you put it down somewhere and lose it!
+Torches always come in handy when camping, but if you have excellent quality lighting and headlamps, you’ll only need one or two.
+Unfortunately, I find with torches that you put them down somewhere and lose them!

 Kitchen and Cooking

-Some of the best campgrounds around Australian have excellent camp kitchens, so it is up to you as to what to bring on a camping trip for cooking.
+Some of the best campgrounds around Australia have excellent camp kitchens, so it is up to you what to bring on a camping trip for cooking.
 You’ll even find some campgrounds have communal fridges, BBQs, microwaves, ovens, kettles and toasters.

-However in our experience, we find it best to be completely self-sufficient.
-It’s nice to be able to cook right by your tent rather than having to cart everything up to the camp kitchen.
-Plus sometimes you might need to line up and worst still sometimes things don’t work.
+However, in our experience, we find it best to be completely self-sufficient.
+It’s nice to be able to cook right by your tent rather than cart everything up to the camp kitchen.
+Plus, sometimes you might need to line up, and worst still, sometimes things don’t work.

 We haven’t included food in the list below, as this is a personal choice.
 However, we have included some consumables that we leave in our camp kit all the time.

 Esky or Portable Fridge

 Of course, your must have camping list has to include somewhere to keep your food cold.
-You can of course get by with your standard eksy; however you’ll need a few even just for a weekend of camping.
-We have a large 111l Dometic (Waeco) camping esky which does a great job of keeping our food cold.
-We find the ice will last in our esky for an entire weekend.
-Any longer than a weekend though and we need to restock it with ice.
+You can, of course, get by with your standard eksy; however, you’ll need a few, even just for a weekend of camping.
+We used to have this large 111l Dometic (Waeco) camping esky, which did a fantastic job keeping our food cold.
+We found the ice lasted in our esky for an entire weekend.
+Any longer than a weekend though, and we needed to restock it with ice.

 A few years ago though, we upgraded to a portable fridge – we have this Adventure Kings one which we’ve found perfect.
-But, of course, if you go with a portable fridge, but you’ll also need something to power it too whether that be electricity at the campgrounds or solar panels.
+But, of course, if you go with a portable fridge, you’ll also need something to power it too, whether that be electricity at the campgrounds or solar panels.